kristopolous/DRR/indycast.net/about.md

 VPSs generally don't give that much disk space and archiving audio would normally take a lot of it.

+There's two systems here.
+You can put your server in [on-demand mode](https://github.com/kristopolous/DRR/wiki/Join-the-Federation), which means that lots of things can't be done (basically, just forward-moving subscriptions), or you can use cloud storage.

-That's why there's support for cloud storage.
-A survey was done to try to find the cheapest storage options:
+A survey was done in July 2015 to try to find the cheapest storage options:

   * Amazon EC2: $0.050 / GB
   * Google Compute: $0.040 / GB